Thuckalay

 Thuckalay bus terminal has government-run buses, and private mini buses connecting to all the places in Kanyakumari District.
 It also has buses connecting Thiruvananthapuram, Madurai, Tirunelveli, Ooty, Trichy, and Chennai.

 The Private Omnibuses stop either at the Sub Collectorate office near Mettukadai or opposite to Police station in front of L.V.
 Press.
 There are daily private omnibuses to Chennai, Bangalore, Coimbatore, and Hyderabad.

 Thuckalay is famous for Noorul Islam Centre for Higher Education, which is situated in Villavor panchayat, Padmanabhapuram Palace, Vattakottai, APMA and makkaipalayam jumma Masjid, Murugan temple of Kumarakoil, and Saint Eliyasiar holy church.

 Thuckalay is a hub for travellers around the region as it is on the National Highway and connects all over the district, Tamil Nadu state, Kerala state, and other southern states.

 History

 Thuckalay is a part of Padmanabhapuram, which was once the capital of the historic Indian state of Travancore.
+Thuckalay is a small town that grew due to the location of the bus stand, public library, Jail, Court, and the national highway going through it.

 Education

 The Thuckalay Government Higher Secondary School is the largest Government Educational institution in the region.
 There are also institutions such as the Amala Convent, which is run by a local church and an international school.

 The Salvation Army Nursery and primary school and Tucker Girls Hostel, which is run by an International Christian Charity Organisation "The Salvation Army".